bs227/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

 1. [Initiative]
-Implement a Comprehensive Testing Strategy for MyWebClass Product Development
+Develop and Implement a Comprehensive Testing Plan for MyWebClass Product Development